SketchyMaze/guidebook/docs/linked-doodads.md

 The technicals (useful if you want to create your own custom warp doors):

-* When the player actives the door with the Space key or similar:
+* When the player activates the door with the Space key or similar:
     * If there is no linked door, flash "This door is locked." on screen.
     * Animate: freeze the player, open the door, hide the player, shut the door.
     * Publish a **warp-door:incoming** (Actor) event to the linked door so it can receive the actor (player character).